jimdowling/ID2223-Scalable-Machine-Learning-and-Deep-Learning/Lab1/README.md

 For the wine dataset:
 - A Jupyter Notebook was dedicated to Exploratory Data Analysis (EDA).
-- We dropped the non-relevant features, filled the missing values and encoded the 'type' feature.
+- We dropped the non-relevant features and the duplicate rows, filled the missing values and encoded the 'type' feature.
-- `wine-training-pipeline.ipynb` involved creating a Feature View of the Group and training an XGBoost algorithm with default features, saving the model in Hopsworks.
+- `wine-training-pipeline_regression.ipynb` involved creating a Feature View of the Group and training an XGBoost algorithm with default features, saving the model in Hopsworks.
-- To understand if classification algorithms performed better we also implemented some of them in `wine-training-pipeline-classification-ipynb`.
+- Given that the regression algorithm wasn't accurate enough, we did the same procedure using Random Forest Classification algorithm in `wine-training-pipeline_classification.ipynb`, which resulted in higher performance.
-- In `wine-feature-pipeline-daily.py`, we developed a function generating synthetic wines based on EDA insights, incorporating historical knowledge indicating survival likelihood.
+- In `wine-feature-pipeline-daily.py`, we developed a function generating synthetic wines based on EDA insights, incorporating historical knowledge.
 - The prediction of the quality for synthetic wines was carried out in `wine-batch-inference-pipeline.py`.

 ### Huggingface Spaces
 Additionally, there are two Huggingface Spaces:
-...
+- The first one is called 'wine'.
+It allows the user to input wine features and then predicts the wine quality based on the user input.
+This interface can be accessed using the public link https://07a2e891-65d9-49c8.gradio.live

-These spaces host prediction models and applications for both Iris and Wine datasets.
+- The second one is called wine-monitor.
+It displays the latest predicted and actual quality, the last 4 predictions in a dataframe and a confusion matrix.
+This interface can be accessed using the public link https://8598806a-8cb2-410a.gradio.live